 ‘If indicators of modern slavery first come to light whilst you are conducting the asylum interview, and if the potential victim consents to being entered into the National Referral Mechanism (NRM) process, you, as the first responder, must complete a NRM referral form.
 You do not need to gain consent from minors.
 The completed referral form should be emailed to the Modern Slavery and Human Trafficking Unit (MSHTU) for allocation to a competent authority team.
 You should also note the duty to notify for adults who do not wish to enter the NRM and complete and submit Form MS1 in these cases’.

-Where the Home Office is the first responder, there can be a long delay in getting a reasonable grounds decision, and it can be difficult to get a copy of their referral form.
+Where the Home Office is the first responder, there may be a long delay in getting a reasonable grounds decision, and it can be difficult to get a copy of their referral form.
 Also, if the NRM’s reasonable or conclusive grounds decisions are negative, and you need to request reconsideration of the decision, the first responder should initiate that request.
 The Home Office is more reluctant than other first responders to seek reconsideration.
+However, on this point, following the recent case of DS vs SSHD, the the Single Competent Authority will not reject any request for reconsideration on the basis of who has submitted it (see Amendment to the NRM’s reconsideration policy here).
+But we still say the Home Office is not a great first responder!

 It might also be a good idea for the person to get a trafficking safe house and support in place before they claim asylum to avoid immediate dispersal under asylum support provisions.

-It is important to consider whether a referral into the NRM is necessary in each individual asylum cases.
-Many people may have been in a situation of trafficking or exploitation on their journey but it may not form a key part of their protection claim.
-For example, an Eritrean man of military service age who has been trafficked while in Libya on his way to the UK.
-In this situation, consider whether this is a useful thing to ask for in your client’s case.
+It is important to consider whether a referral into the NRM is necessary or helpful in each individual asylum case.
+Many people may have been in a situation of trafficking or exploitation on their journey to the UK but it may not form a key part of their protection claim.
+For example, an Eritrean who has fled Eritrea to avoid military service who has been held in modern slavery in Libya on his way to the UK.
+In this situation, consider whether and how the referral will actually benefit your client.

-Here we give an overview of the asylum process.
+Here we give a very limited overview of the asylum process.

 There will be two Home Office interviews.